 There’s an argument for Jim Clark being the greatest F1 driver of all time, yet he somehow never finished on the top step in Monaco.
 Granted, it was the 1960s and Graham Hill was busy winning there five times, but you’d think Clark could have mustered one Monaco victory, right?

 Apparently not.
 Three times he started from pole (in fact, the 1962 event was the scene of his very first pole), and in 1963 he led half the race before retiring with gearbox failure.
+He’d have probably had a chance to do so in 1965, but he was too busy winning the Indy 500 instead.
 Amazingly, Clark never even scored a podium at Monaco, his best result being fourth in 1964.

 Three world championships, 23 wins, and 13 Monaco GP starts.
 Yet, like his great rival Nigel Mansell, Nelson Piquet missed out on victory there, finishing second on two occasions.
-He could have won in 1981 - after starting from pole and leading the first 58 laps, he threw it all away by spinning out.
+He could have won in 1981: after starting from pole and leading the first 58 laps, he then threw it all away by spinning out.
 Whoops.

 It was never a track he was particularly brilliant at, and he often qualified rather poorly there, even with decent cars.
-But perhaps a bigger reason why he (and Mansell too) never managed a win was the sheer dominance of Alain Prost and Ayrton Senna there, who won Monaco 10 times between them from 1984-1993.
+But perhaps a bigger reason why he (and Mansell too) never managed a win was the sheer dominance of Alain Prost and Ayrton Senna, who won Monaco 10 times between them from 1984 to 1993.